Tommy Amaker

 Harold Tommy Amaker Jr. (/ˈæməkər/; born June 6, 1965) is an American college basketball coach and the head coach of the Harvard University men's basketball team.
 He has also coached for the University of Michigan and Seton Hall University.
 He played point guard and later served as an assistant coach at Duke University under Mike Krzyzewski.
 An All-American player, Amaker set numerous records and earned many honors and awards.
-He took Seton Hall to the post season in each of his four seasons as their coach, helped Michigan win the National Invitation Tournament the year after a probationary ban from postseason play, and had the three highest single-season win totals in the history of Harvard basketball, the school's first six Ivy League championships and first NCAA tournament victory.
+He took Seton Hall to the postseason in each of his four seasons as their coach, helped Michigan win the National Invitation Tournament the year after a probationary ban from postseason play, and had the three highest single-season win totals in the history of Harvard basketball, the school's first six Ivy League championships and first NCAA tournament victory.

 Amaker was a high school basketball star at W. T. Woodson High School from 1979 to 1983 under coach Paul (Red) Jenkins.
 Amaker led the Woodson Cavaliers to four straight Northern District titles, including victories over the national powerhouse DeMatha Catholic High School.
 A McDonald's All-American, Amaker also earned the Wooden Defensive Player of the Year award in 1983, awarded to the nation's best high school defensive player.
 He averaged almost 18 points, and contributed 7.5 assists and 3.5 steals per game while at Woodson.
 In December 1992, the Connection named Amaker to the Connection Dream Team, as a point guard.McDonald's All-American and a Parade All-American.
 As a college basketball player, he set most of the assists records and many steals records for Duke basketball.
 He also set the Atlantic Coast Conference single-season games played and games started records.
 Among his numerous accolades, he was the first winner of the NABC Defensive Player of the Year, and he was a third team All-American.